malatindez/mal-packet-weaver/README.md

 ### Declaring the Packet Type Using Preprocessors

 This section provides an overview of macros that assist in declaring packet types for serialization and deserialization.
-These macros simplify the declaration of request and response packets, ensuring consistency and reducing boilerplate code.
+These macros simplify the declaration of request and response packets, ensuring consistency and simplifying the code.

 #### `MAL_PACKET_WEAVER_DECLARE_PACKET(PacketName, SubsystemID, PacketID, TTL)`